7 Lessons Learned from the Coronavirus Crisis

 The crises of life don’t make us or break us.

 A crisis reveals who we are and brings out what’s in us.
-Yet, we would be negligent if we didn’t seize every ministry crisis to learn and grow better.
+Yet we would be negligent if we didn’t seize every ministry crisis to learn and grow.

 This is my number one rule for pastoral ministry during crises.
 Keep growing forward!

 I do confess that this nationwide pandemic crisis escalated relatively quickly and forced stronger mitigation efforts than I wanted to give.
-I’m not happy that I had to submit to not having on-campus services for way too many weeks.
+I’m not happy that I had to submit to the loss of on-campus worship services for nine consecutive weeks.

 Some pastors will probably say that this has been the worst crisis of their ministry.
 I can’t say that.
 I will concede that this is the most unique crisis I have ever led through.

-1) What have I learned about myself?
-I’ve learned that I dislike being forced into wide-sweeping changes.
-But I’ve also learned that God has equipped me for crisis management.
-The experiences of my past have been used by God to help me steady the helm and course for our church.
+1) What did I learn about myself?
+I learned that I dislike being forced into wide-sweeping changes.
+But I also learned that God has equipped me for crisis management.
+The experiences of my past were used by God to help me steady the helm and course for the people of God under my influence.

-2) What have I learned about my congregation?
-I’ve learned just how susceptible they are to the significant influences of media and its mixed voices.
-But I’ve also learned how flexible they are and willing to follow spiritual leadership.
-They’ve been understanding and adaptable in these shaky times.
+2) What did I learn about our congregation?
+I learned just how susceptible we are to the significant influences of media and its mixed voices.
+But I also learned how flexible they are and how willing they are to follow spiritual leadership.
+The majority of them were understanding and adaptable in these shaky times.

-3) What have I learned about ministry?
-I’ve relearned that ministry is all about connections.
+3) What did I learn about ministry?
+I relearned that ministry is all about connections.
 It always has been and always will be.
 People need to feel connected to their spiritual leaders and one another.

-4) Will my ministry practice change based on this crisis experience?
+4) Did my ministry practices change based on this crisis experience?
 Yes.
-But first, let me explain that I’m glad that we already had an online presence.
+But first, let me say I’m glad we already had an online presence.
 If we had started this crisis without one, the learning curve would have been extreme.
-However, we were lagging behind some as far as equipment and technology are concerned.
-So, I’ll be spending more money and energy towards maintaining a better online presence than ever.
+However, we were lagging behind somewhat in terms of equipment and technology.
+So, I now see the need to spend more money and energy on maintaining a better online presence than ever.

-5) I will say that this crisis has painfully exposed our ministry’s weaknesses.
-But it has also highlighted the strengths of our church leaders.
-So we’re learning and growing.
+5) I will say that this crisis painfully exposed our ministry’s weaknesses.
+But it also highlighted the strengths of our church leaders.
+So we’re learning and growing more than ever.

-7) The final lesson I’ve had to relearn has been my need to take care of myself.
+7) The final lesson I had to relearn has been my need to take care of myself.
 Attention to physical exercise and nutrition has enabled me to deal with the extra stress.
-I know if I don’t take care of me, I can’t lead my staff, give pastoral care, or provide spoken ministry.
+I know that if I don’t take care of myself, I can’t lead my staff, provide pastoral care, or offer spoken ministry.

 I’ll end this with one major reminder for us all.
-GOD is BIGGER than the coronavirus!
+GOD is BIGGER than any crisis the church has ever or will ever face!

 this was what I had hoped God would teach even before the pandemic, even before online ministry existed going back to the TV era of preaching ( I am old) – just to read this gives me hope although based on reading your blog posts I was not surprised, your down to earth approach to ministry and your response to your call have always suggested that method is not something you are married to but rather effective ministry based on meeting people where they are at – thank you for being more interested in serving God than in protecting your own comfort/way of doing things – my biggest worry about the pandemic is that it would bring change but as soon as there was a vaccine or a treatment we would end up looking like we did before, that the new normal would be the old normal and we will take for granted once again how much an in person meeting of the body of believers means to the growth of the individual believer – blessings – thank you for being a servant of the Most High and a great example